tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Make Dough (10 minutes)*

-In a large bowl, combine the preferment with 700 grams of warm water.
+In a large pot, combine the preferment with 600 grams of warm water.
 Using your hand, incorporate the preferment a bit by squeezing it through your fingers.

-Add 900 grams of bread flour and 100 grams of whole wheat flour.
+Add 800 grams of bread flour and 100 grams of whole wheat flour.
 Mix just until all the flour has been hydrated.
 Cover with plastic.

 *Autolyse (30 minutes)*